weastur/poetry-docker/README.md

 ### Usage with `docker run`

 The image can be run with `docker run` command.
-Notice that the `COMMAND` inside is still `python3`, like in a Official Image.
+Notice that the `COMMAND` inside is still `python3`, like in an Official Image.

 ## Internals